l3r8yJ/l3r8yj.github.io/pages/about.md

 My main activity is contributing to open source projects: [**Objectionary**](https://github.com/objectionary), [**EO-CQRS**](https://github.com/eo-cqrs).
 Also I have my own [projects](/pets/).
 Perhaps you will also find them interesting.
 Therefore, you are always welcome to send pull request!
 <br/>

-I study at the university.
-I'm majoring in software engineering.
-My free time is filled with reading books and watching various IT conferences.
-As for entertainment, I am fond of volleyball and playing the guitar.

 ![pic](/assets/images/about.png)

 <br/>